 Sometimes, no matter how hard you try, it seems like your marriage is doomed.
 Perhaps you’ve already tried talking it out.
 Maybe you’ve tried couples counseling or individual therapy.
-Sometimes you simply can’t see eye to eye on anything, any more.
-When you reach that stage, a separation can be a final attempt to figure out if your marriage is fixable before deciding to end it.
+Sometimes you simply can’t see eye to eye on anything anymore.
+When you reach that stage, a separation can be a final attempt to figure out if your marriage is fixable before deciding how to separate from your spouse.

 Separation is an emotionally fraught time.
 You might feel you’re in limbo, unsure whether your marriage can be saved or not.
 There’s also the question of whether your spouse will even want to save it.
 And then there are practical considerations to take care of.

-Dealing with the practical side of separation as early as you can will leave you more mental and emotional space to process your feelings and needs.
+Dealing with the practical side of separation as early as possible leaves you with more mental and emotional space to process your feelings and needs.
 Smooth the road as much as possible with these practical tips for separating from your spouse.

-Most couples find that living together during a separation is absolutely not practical – and it’s easy to see why.
-A separation is your chance to work out what you need from your marriage, and for your life overall, and you can’t do that while you’re living in the same place.
+Most couples find that living together during separation is not practical – and it’s easy to see why.
+A separation is your chance to work out what you need from your marriage and for your life overall, and you can’t do that while you’re living in the same place.

-At the very least, you’ll need your own separate bank account, and to be sure your wages get paid into that account.
+At the very least, you’ll need your separate bank account to be sure your wages get paid into that account.
 You’ll also want to check that you don’t get landed with hefty shared bills.

 Straighten your finances out before you separate – it will save you a lot of hassle when the time to part comes.

 You’re going to have a lot of shared possessions – what will happen to them?
-Start with bigger items such a car, if it’s in both your names, and furniture.
-You’ll need to know who is entitled to what, and who will keep what.
+Start with more significant items such as a car, if it’s in both your names and furniture.
+You’ll need to know who is entitled to what and who will keep what.

-If you’re going to be living apart, dealing with division of your possessions is a must.
-Start thinking about what you absolutely must keep, and what you’re happy to give up or buy another version of.
+If you’re going to be living apart, dealing with the division of your possessions is a must.
+Start thinking about what you absolutely must keep and what you’re happy to give up or buy another version of.

-Be really honest with yourself about the possessions you really can’t live without.
-Separation is a taxing time and it’s easy to get caught up in battles over even small possessions.
-Stop the fights before they even start by being honest about what you really need, and letting go of the things that don’t really matter.
+Be honest with yourself about the possessions you really can’t live without.
+Separation is a taxing time, and it’s easy to get caught up in battles over even small possessions.
+Stop the fights before they even start by being honest about what you need and letting go of the things that don’t matter.

-Bills and utilities are usually automated, and not on your mind.
-If you’re planning to separate, however, you need to give them some thought.
+Bills and utilities are usually automated and not on your mind.
+However, if you’re planning to separate, you need to give them some thought.

 Most bills are, of course, attached to the home you live in.
-Be mindful of that so you don’t end up responsible for bills attached to a house you’re not currently living in.
+Be mindful of that so you don’t become responsible for bills attached to a house you’re not currently living in.

 Separations can take a while and shouldn’t be rushed, but a rough time frame will help you know what to expect.